Angela Kang: Television career

 Her first job in the television industry came when she worked as an intern for the ABC medical drama series Grey's Anatomy and Private Practice.
 Her first job as a staff writer was for the unaired NBC post-apocalyptic series Day One, which she got coming out of graduate school.
 Shortly thereafter, she was hired as a staff writer on the short-lived FX series Terriers, of which she wrote two episodes.
-In 2011, she joined the writing staff of the acclaimed AMC horror drama series The Walking Dead as a story editor for season two.
-She was promoted to producer for season three (2012–2013), co-executive producer for season five (2014–2015), and showrunner for seasons nine through eleven (2018–2022).
+She also wrote the short films Slow Pitch in Relief (2009) and Harlequin (2004).